turingschool/front-end-curriculum/lessons/module-1/syllabus-overview.md

 * Understand and implement responsive layouts.
 * Practically apply css animations in user interactions design.
 * Understand basic performance issues introduced by CSS and be mindful of those considerations when crafting their CSS.
-* Use devtools effectively to debug & read error messages.
+* Use Dev Tools effectively to debug & read error messages.

 #### Javascript

 * Exhibit a solid grasp of syntax, such that syntax does not inhibit student’s progress (the occasional quick reference is fine).
-* Use devtools to debug & read error messages, specifically: making use of console to test data and code, isolating and manipulating the HTML and CSS of elements in the DOM.
+* Use Dev Tools to debug & read error messages, specifically: making use of console to test data and code, isolating and manipulating the HTML and CSS of elements in the DOM.
 * Understand scope, and a beginner's understanding of `this` binding.
 * Strong foundation in accessing data through arrays and objects (In/Out, transform).
 * Communicate coding solutions/questions w/ correct terminology.
 * Fundamental Code Concepts: variable assignment, functions, arguments/parameters, objects, arrays, data-types, local storage, conditionals/operators, DOM.
 * Array prototypes: students know the different methods and use them appropriately in a variety of circumstances.
 * Understand how browsers interpret/read code.
-* Understand the reason for jQuery and how to leverage it.
 * Understand how event bubbling and delegation work, and exhibit that understanding in manipulation of the DOM.

 #### Testing